 This project was the core of my PhD thesis.
 The idea is quite simple.
 Most of the cognitive acts can be treated as a prediction-making or inference process.
 But then what is the role of affect in this process?
 Why do we need to have a positive or negative experience?
 The hypothesis that we tested in a number of studies was that affect provides feedback for predictions' accuracy weighted by their prior probability.
 One of the corollaries was that, for example, errors should result in negative affect proportional to the amount of evidence in favor of the correct response.
 Crucially, here we are not talking about errors in some complex decision making ("Should I buy this car?") but rather about errors in very simple and to a large extent automatic processing ("Did I see this face before?").

-Some other stuff I did over the years, ranging from tests of RT measument accuracy in online experiments to perception of #TheDress.
-Note: the list here includes only papers in English, check my CV or the Google Scholar page for the full list.
+Some other work I did over the years, ranging from tests of RT measument accuracy in online experiments to simulations for transcranial ultrasound neuromodulation to perception of #TheDress.
+Note: the list here includes only selected papers, check my CV or the Google Scholar page for the full list.

 Besides my main work, here are a few other things I take part in:

-Think Cognitive Think Science - this is a non-governmental support fund for Russian students studying cognitive science.
+Think Cognitive Think Science - this is a non-governmental support fund for Russian students studying cognitive science (currently inactive due to the war in Ukraine).
 We provide grants, organize summer schools, and do other similar things to help the community.

 APAstats - if you are using R and Markdown, you might be interested in this package that provides functions for describing the results of common statistical tests in APA style.